 Awareness is the first key to better health.
 The sooner you know you are at risk for kidney disease or have CKD, the sooner you can make lifestyle changes and receive medical care to protect your kidneys from further damage.

-Another test that is important, particularly if you have diabetes or high blood pressure, is a urine test to check for albumin.
+The urine test is particularly important if you have diabetes or high blood pressure.
 Albumin is a protein that can leak from the blood into the urine when the kidneys are damaged.
 A urine albumin result of:

 - 30 mg/g or less is normal